Scalping Trading UK Guide 2023

 How to Start Scalping Trading

 Ready to jump into scalping trading in the UK?
-We’ll show you how to get started with eToro, which offers 0% commission trades, a social trading network, and an advanced charting and trading platform.
+We’ll show you how to get started with an FCA-regulated broker:

 Step 1: Open a Scalping Trading Account

 In order to start scalping trading in the UK, you’ll need to open a brokerage account.
-Head to eToro’s website and click ‘Join Now.’
+Head to your chosen broker’s website and sign up.
 Enter a new username and password for your account, then fill in personal details like your name, email, and birthdate.

-eToro is regulated by the UK’s Financial Conduct Authority, which requires that the broker verify your identity.
+If your broker is regulated by the UK’s Financial Conduct Authority, you’ll have to verify your identity.
 Upload a copy of your passport or driver’s license and a copy of a recent financial statement or utility bill to complete this step.

 Step 2: Fund Your Account

-You can deposit funds into your eToro account using a wide variety of methods. eToro supports debit and credit cards, e-wallets like Neteller and Skrill, and bank and wire transfers.
-Keep in mind that you must make a minimum deposit of £140 when you first open an eToro account.
+You can deposit funds into your account using a wide variety of methods.
+Most brokers support debit and credit cards, e-wallets like Neteller and Skrill, and bank and wire transfers.
+Keep in mind that you must make a minimum deposit with many brokers.

 Step 3: Place Your First Scalping Trade

 Now you’re ready to start trading.
-Choose an asset to trade by searching for it in the eToro dashboard, then click ‘Trade’ to open a new order form.
+Choose an asset to trade by searching for it your dashboard, then click ‘Trade’ to open a new order form.

 In the order form, enter how much you want to trade.
 You can also set stop loss and take profit levels, which we recommend for scalping trading.
 Finally, select whether you want to add leverage to your trade (if trading CFDs).

-When you’re ready, click ‘Open Trade’ to open your first UK scalping trade.
+When you’re ready, click confirm the position to open your first UK scalping trade.